AdobeDocs/core-services.en/help/interface/administration/cookies/adobe-managed-cert.md

 ---
 # Adobe-managed certificate program

 The Adobe-managed certificate program is the recommended process for setting up first-party certificates needed for a CNAME implementation.
-The program is fully automated once configured, renewing certificates in a timely manner so that there is no impact due to expired certificates.
+The program is fully automated once configured.
+It renews certificates in a timely manner so that there is no impact to data collection due to expired certificates.
 The program is free for your first 100 CNAMEs.

-If you currently manage your own certificates, you are responsible for providing a certificate to be used for first-party cookies.
+If you currently manage your own certificates, you are responsible for providing a certificate to Adobe for first-party cookie use.
 You can contact Adobe Customer Care to discuss migrating to the Adobe-managed certificate program.

 ## Implementation